Amazon Route 53: Authoritative DNS Management for Production-Grade AWS Architectures

 EOF

-# Create record with Latency-Based Routing
+Create Latency-Based Routing record

 cat > latency-saopaulo.json << 'EOF'